svlad-90/DLT-Message-Analyzer/md/filters_view/filters_view.md

 ![Screenshot of the completion settings](./var_completion_settings.png)

 - **Case sensitive** - whether suggestions filtering is case sensitive or not
-- **Max number of suggestions** - maximum number of suggestions, which is proposed to the user for specific input
+- **Max number of suggestions** - maximum number of suggestions, which is proposed to the user regarding its specific input
 - **Max characters in suggestion** - maximum number of characters in the suggestion.
 If proposed string contains more characters, they will be cut off
 - **Pop-up width** - width of the completion pop-up in pixels
-- **Search policy** - policy used to filter out suggestions.
+- **Search policy** - policy used to filter out the suggestions.
 Either "starts with" or "contains"

 ----